Open-Vocabulary Affordance Detection in 3D Point Clouds: INTRODUCTION

 While several works have been proposed for affordance understanding using 2D images or 3D point clouds, they are mostly restricted to a~\emph{predefined affordance label set}.
 This limitation prevents robots from quickly adapting to a wide range of real-world scenarios or responding to changes in the operating environments.
-Recently, increasing the flexibility of affordance labels has been studied in~\cite{luo2021one,hadjivelichkov2022one,zhai2022one} as one-shot or few-shot learning problems.
-However, the authors in~\cite{luo2021one,hadjivelichkov2022one,zhai2022one} only consider the 2D images as input and treat the problem as the classical pixel-wise affordance segmentation task.
+Recently, increasing the flexibility of affordance labels has been studied as a one-shot or few-shot learning problem~\cite{luo2021one,zhai2022one}.
+However, they only consider the 2D images as input and treat the problem as the classical pixel-wise affordance segmentation task.
 In this work, we overcome the limitation of the fixed affordance label set by addressing the affordance detection in 3D point clouds under the~\emph{open-vocabulary} setting.
 Our key idea is to learn collaboratively the mapping between the \emph{language labels} and the \emph{visual features} of the point cloud.
 In contrast to traditional methods that are limited to a predefined set of affordance labels, our approach allows the robot to utilize an unrestricted number of natural language texts as input and, therefore, can be used in a broader range of applications.
-Moreover, unlike~\cite{luo2021one,hadjivelichkov2022one,zhai2022one}, our method does not require annotation examples for unseen affordances and can also work directly with 3D data instead of 2D images.
 The main concept of our approach is illustrated in Figure~\ref{fig:intro}.
+Unlike~\cite{zhai2022one}, our method does not require annotation examples for unseen affordances and can also work directly with 3D data instead of 2D images.

 In this paper, we present Open-Vocabulary Affordance Detection (OpenAD).
 Our main goal is to provide a framework that does not restrict the application to a fixed affordance label set.
 Our method takes advantage of the recent large-scale language models, i.e., CLIP~\cite{radford2021learning}, and enhances the generalizability of the affordance detection task in 3D point clouds.
 Particularly, we propose a simple, yet effective method for learning the affordance label and the visual feature together in a shared space.
 Our method enables zero-shot learning with the ability to process new open-language texts as query affordances.